AhmedAliOfficial/swift-sandbox/README.md

 ### Share your snippet

 Now that you have made some custom snippet on the IBM Swift Sandbox, you should probably share it with the world.
-We provide you with a link to do just that.
+We make sharing your snippet, easy!

 Click the `Save Code` button on the bottom navigation bar: